sulu/sulu/UPGRADE.md

 ### Doctrine changes for PHP 8 Support

-If sulu is upgraded with all dependencies `doctrine/persistence` and `doctrine/dbal` maybe install a new major version.
-In most cases this can be done by replace the `Doctrine/Common/Persistence` namespace in the code base with `Doctrine/Persistence`.
-If you don't want to upgrade the doctrine packages set `doctrine/persistence` to `^1.3` and `doctrine/dbal` to `^2.6` in the `composer.json`.
-Upgrade to the newer version is required when you want to use PHP 8.
+To prepare for PHP8 support, the version constraints of the `doctrine/persistence` package and the `doctrine/dbal` package were updated to include a new major version.
+If you update these packages in your project, you might need to adjust the code of the project to be compatible with the new major version.
+To do this, it is enough to replace the `Doctrine/Common/Persistence` namespace with `Doctrine/Persistence` in most cases.

+Alternatively, if you want to prevent the upgrade of the packages, you can set the version constraint of the `doctrine/persistence` to `^1.3` and the `doctrine/dbal` package to `^2.6` in the `composer.json` of your project.
+But keep in mind that this means that your project will use outdated dependencies and will not be compatible with new PHP versions in this case.

 ## 2.1.8